 Social Security Disability Benefits are generally paid out on a monthly basis to applicants whose claims are approved.
 The federal government sets certain caps, or maximums, which are adjusted annually for inflation.
 According to SSA data, the maximum SSDI amount in 2019 is $2,861, up slightly from $2,788 per month in 2018.
 The average SSDI payment in 2019 is approximately $1,234.
 If your claim is approved, the amount you receive depends on the nature and severity of your disability, the age at which you apply for benefits, and other factors.

 New Jersey SSDI Lawyers for Lupus Patients

 If you have been diagnosed with lupus, you may qualify for SSDI benefits in New Jersey.
-For a free legal consultation about New Jersey disability benefits, contact Young, Marr & Associates online, or call (215) 515-2954 today.
+For a free legal consultation with our New Jersey social security disability attorneys about New Jersey disability benefits, contact Young, Marr & Associates online, or call (215) 515-2954 today.